emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Has history and watchlist. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️

 ***
-## Freek
-### Score: 16/20
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. They have 3 sources but they don't auto-switch if one fails. ⚠️
-1. Site has no auto-next. ❌
-1. Its solid, has good user settings, feels modern. ✔️
-1. Allows adding + searching your own subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watchlists + history. ✔️
-1. Has decent sorting options, but not much in terms of discovery tools. ⚠️

-***
 ## Nunflix